Yahyaabbakar92/100DaysOfCode/log.md

 **Thoughts:** Finally started making sense of how events work to make JS more dynamic.
 Will need to start applying to my own projects in the coming days

 **Link to work:**

+### Day 21: February 15, 2022

+**Today's Progress:** Created a small app that adds, removes and filters items by coding along to Brad Traversy content

+**Thoughts:** Maybe because I'm sort of rushing through that, I did understand but also did not understand

+**Link to work:** [DOM manipulation and Events] (https://github.com/Yahyaabbakar92/DOM_manipulation_and_events)